-The CFIA has also been working closely with industry, and through those communications have drafted documents to reduce confusion around the Transfer of Care Document and Animal Transport Records.
-They have also developed a Transfer of Care Factsheet.
+The CFIA has also been working closely with industry, and have drafted fact sheets to reduce confusion around the requirements.
 If anyone has any questions, please do not hesitate to contact the VFO office for clarification.

 View the latest “Livestock Transport in Canada” brochure for more information about the updated transport requirements.

 Visit their website for more information on humane transport and animal welfare in Canada.

 In this resource developed by Beef Farmers of Ontario, find the answers to frequently asked questions and more details about notable changes to:

 - Records and transfer of care

 Find the full document here.